Dr Scott J Turner | Specialist Plastic Surgeon (FRACS) | Sydney

 Upper Blepharoplasty

-Performed under local anaesthesia with sedation or general anaesthetic as a day procedure.
+Performed under local anaesthesia with sedation, or general anaesthetic, as a day procedure.
 Operating time is typically 45 to 60 minutes.

 The amount of skin to be removed is precisely marked with the patient upright before surgery.
 The incision is made within the natural eyelid crease, excess skin and fat are removed, and the incision is closed with fine sutures removed at approximately one week.